 We expected to see some creative animations this holiday season because so much rides on email creativity this time of year.
-We weren’t disappointed, either, as you will see from the examples in the next section.
+As you will see from the examples in the next section, we weren’t dissappointed!

 Some background on email animation

 Most animation comes as animated GIFs, which themselves aren’t new.
 Remember the bad old design days of the 1990s when dancing, spinning and bouncing images assaulted the eyes on every web page?
 Don’t forget all the creative cursor trails, either – images that trailed behind your cursor wherever you moved it on a page.

 Big lesson: Less is more!

 Animation gives marketers creative heft but also poses challenges.